Nicolas-Radomski/PairedEndVariantConda/README.md

 conda install -c bioconda gatk4 conda update -c bioconda gatk4
 ```
-# Lunching of the script PairedEndVariantConda.py
+# Launching of the script PairedEndVariantConda.py
 ## 1/ With a single set of paired-end reads
 ### 1.1/ prepare a single command in a Bash script (bash_PairedEndVariantConda.sh)
 ```